altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "That's fine then."<br/>

-It was Regis' turn to feel uneasy.
+It was Regis' turn to feel uneasy.<br/>

 "Could it be...
 Sir Jerome you... towards Altina...?